gopherlearning/teleport/rfd/XXXX-access-control-decision-api.md

 agent will call-back into the control plane to get a decision.

-We intend to open a second follow-up RFD when we are closer to the relocate phase in order to explore it in more detail, but the highlighs are these:
+We intend to open a second follow-up RFD when we are closer to the relocate phase in order to explore it in more detail, but the highlights are these:

-- Agent reverse tunnel protocols will need to be updated to allow a trusted and replay-resistent permit message to be sent from proxy to agent as part of an incoming dial.
+- Agent reverse tunnel protocols will need to be updated to allow a trusted and replay-resistant permit message to be sent from proxy to agent as part of an incoming dial.

 - The mechanism by which trusted cluster dials are performed will need to be reworked s.t. all routing decisions are made at